Embedding Guide

 FunctionDescription

-zym_defineNative(vm, sig, fn)Register native function with signature
+zym_defineNative(vm, sig, fn)Register fixed-arity native function with signature

 zym_defineGlobal(vm, name, val)Define a global variable accessible from scripts